 To officially start the foreclosure, the lender files a lawsuit in court and gives notice of the suit by serving you (the borrower) a summons and complaint.
 A separate notice is also posted on the door of the home.
 You get 20 days to respond to the suit.
 If you fail to respond, the lender will most likely get a default judgment (an automatic win), and the court will issue an order allowing the lender to sell the property.
 (Del.
 Code Ann. tit.
 10, §§ 5061, 5063).

 Along with the summons and complaint, the lender must give eligible homeowners a notice about Delaware's Automatic Residential Mortgage Foreclosure Mediation Program.
 This requirement generally applies to owner-occupied, one- to four-family primary residential properties.
+Unless extended, the mediation program will sunset on January 1, 2025.
 (Del.
 Code Ann. tit.
 10, § 5062C).

 Under Delaware law, you're entitled to a notice of sale ten days before the day of sale.
 The notice of sale must also be publicly posted, as well as published in two local newspapers for two weeks before the sale.
 (Del.
 Code Ann. tit.
 10, § 4973).